 Kennel Cough

 Typical kennel cough symptoms in dogs include nasal discharge, eye drainage, excessive coughing, lethargy, as well as vomiting white foam.
-This very contagious respiratory disease easily can be transmitted from dog to dog simply by touching a contaminated space.
-Thankfully, as the condition is diagnosed properly, the dog ought to expect a complete recovery with treatment.
+This very contagious respiratory disease can be transmitted from dog to dog simply by touching a contaminated space.
+Thankfully, when the condition is diagnosed properly, a complete recovery is typically expected.

 Bloat

 Bloat, clinically referred to as GDV (gastric dilatation-volvulus), is a life-threatening ailment that may develop in both adult dogs and puppies.
-What might initially appear as a gaseous or full stomach quickly can turn to a life or death fight for your pup.
-Knowing what bloat is, as well as understanding the symptoms might just save your pup’s life.
+What might initially appear as a gaseous or a full stomach can quickly turn into a life-or-death fight for your pup.
+Knowing what bloat is, as well as understanding the symptoms, might just save your pup’s life.

 Bloat: What is it?